bastianschnieder/HyATraX/README.md

  * transition state optimization using by **jobex** (submit_level2.sh)
  * verification by calcualting Hessian of optimized transition state using **ridft** and **aoforce** (submit_level3.sh)

-Use transition state refinement scripts (bash) are invoked by:
+Transition state refinement scripts 1-3 (bash) are invoked by:
  * `./submit_level[1,2,3].sh`

 Remember to make the submission scripts executable with:
  * `chmod u+x submit_level[1,2,3].sh`

-In the first refinement step **HyATraX** generates for each detected R-H bond a directory named `hidx_[index].xyz` in which the quantum chemical refinement is performed.
+In the first refinement step, **HyATraX** generates for each detected R-H bond a directory named `hidx_[index].xyz` in which the quantum chemical calculations are performed.

-For each abstracted hydrogen atom the reaction product is also saves as `idx_[index].xyz` in `Products/`.
+For each abstracted hydrogen atom the reaction product is also saved in `Products/` as `idx_[index].xyz`.
 The reaction products can be optimized within the `Products/` directory in two levels:
  * geometry optimization using **jobex** (products_1.sh)
  * single point energy using **ridft** and **aoforce** (products_2.sh)